docentYT/openstreetmap-ng/VSCode-Recommendations.md

 ![image](https://github.com/Zaczero/openstreetmap-ng/assets/10835147/1cfe881e-fe51-4548-9f81-77870e8dd7af)

 We use [Prettier](https://prettier.io) for formatting SCSS files.
-Installing the Prettier extension ensures that your SCSS code is automatically formatted according to a consistent style.
+With this extension, you can format documents directly in VSCode using the same tooling.

 ## Ruff